nethesis/nethvoice-report/ui/src/doc-inline/en/data_summary_7_table_joinempty.md

 # Entry No Agents Calls

-Data regarding failed calls for *Entry No Agents* for queues selected in the set period, the data are grouped according to choice made in the filters.
+Data regarding failed calls for *Entry No Agents* for queues selected during the given period.
+Data are grouped according to the chosen filter criteria.

 Failed calls for *Entry No Agents* are calls that upon entering the queue they found the queue without agents